cl-model-languages/cl-prolog2/README.md

     -E : Preprocessing-only mode.
 It writes the regular prolog file to the standard output.
     -d : debug mode, the preprocessed prolog file is echoed in the error output.
+    -s : it appends the print-sexp code to the prolog output.
     -b BACKEND : change the backend, e.g. swi, yap, xsb, gprolog, bprolog. [default: swi] ARGS... : ARGS is a set of additional parameters given to each prolog processor.